International Work

 Mutual Assistance

 Mutual assistance is the formal process by which countries provide assistance to each other to investigate and prosecute criminal offences and to recover the proceeds of crime.
-The formal mutual assistance regime relies on a network of international relations and obligations, together with the willingness of participating countries to assist each other in the investigation and prosecution of criminal matters.
+The formal mutual assistance regime relies on a network of international relations and obligations, treaties and agreements, together with the willingness of participating countries to assist each other in the investigation and prosecution of criminal matters.

 This international network is underpinned by a number of international treaties.
 Australia has ratified 30 bilateral treaties and multilateral conventions which assist the mutual assistance process.
 Australia also has a number of important bilateral relationships with non-treaty countries based on the principle of reciprocity.
 Countries provide assistance on the understanding that they will receive similar assistance in return, if requested.

-• taking evidence from witnesses for use in foreign criminal proceedings;
+• taking evidence from witnesses for use in foreign criminal proceedings

-• executing search warrants and notices to produce material; and
+• executing search warrants and notices to produce material and

 • locating, restraining and recovering proceeds of crime.